MECA-482-Project/Draft-/README.md

 ## 2. Control Theory Modeling
 Sample High-Level Architecture:

+The project is most completely represented as a series of mass-spring-damper systems stacked upon each other, as illustrated here:
 <p align = "center">
   <img src = "photos/Treadmill%20System%20ModelResize.png" height = "260px" style="margin:10px 10px">
 </p>
+This diagram illustrates the spring and damping properties of the runner (K_f, D_f) as they interact with the spring and damping properties of the treadmil plate (K_p, D_p).
+The plate in turn acts upon the frame, which has its own spring constant (K_frame), and the whole system is supported by the active damping system (K_s, D_s).

 ## 3. Dynamic Modeling